Examples & Tips for Food Delivery and Restaurant Promotions

-In the DTC world, marketing strategies based on incentives and rewards have been on the rise for quite some time now.
-Due to the pandemic and recent privacy changes by Google and Apple, loyalty- and retention-focused marketing efforts have become more important than ever before.
+In the D2C world, marketing strategies based on incentives and rewards have been on the rise for quite some time now.
+Due to loyalty- and retention-focused marketing efforts, incentives have become more important than ever before.

 And VCs have noticed it:

 Enhanced loyalty and rewards programs will improve personalization: Loyalty and rewards tech funding increased nearly 60% in Q2’21 to $413M, and deals rose by 25%.
 Companies that gather and process consumer data will power loyalty programs across retail and other consumer businesses.

 No wonder DTC companies outside the fast fashion sector, such as food delivery businesses, want to incorporate these marketing tactics into their long-term strategy.
 Having an ability to switch on and off promotional campaigns on a daily basis gives marketing teams a much needed boost.
 For some industries, such as food and grocery delivery, the fierce competition makes promotional experiments and innovative approach to marketing essential.

 Promotions in food delivery – how to do it well?

 Effective marketing campaigns aren’t straightforward to build.
 They require blurring the lines between art and data – and for that, you need flexible technology.